top of page

 #1 It perpetuates our lack of integrity between our Now and our Next.

-Most often, when we say, "I promise," with to ourselves or another, it is our Next just speaking out what he or she intends to do without consulting with our Now.
-We don't take the time to step into the future to ensure, as much as possible, that when the time comes to fulfill on that promise, our Now is likely to be happy to do that.
+Most often, when we say, "I promise," to ourselves or another, it is our Next just speaking out what he or she intends to do without consulting with our Now.
+We don't take the time to step into the future to ensure, as much as possible, that when the time comes to fulfill that promise, our Now is likely to be happy to do that.

 This perpetuates the civil war not only between your Now and your Next, but also between your Oneself and your Others (if the promise was made to another or others).